What’s new in the Posting of Workers Displacement DirectiveErika

 Appoint a representative in EU destination countries

-Businesses that appoint employees in other EU member states will be obliged to assign a representative, already based in the destination country, to serve as liaison with local authorities and to send and receive documents and notifications.
+Companies that appoint employees in other EU member states must assign a representative.
+Already based in the destination country, to serve as a liaison with local authorities and to send and receive documents and notifications.

-In addition, businesses must designate a person in the member state to act on behalf of the company when informing and consulting with employees, as well as in negotiations affecting workers posted to the member state.
+In addition, companies must designate a person in the member state to act on behalf of the company by informing and consulting with employees.
+As well as, in the negotiations that affect the displacement of workers to the member state.

-During the term of the posting, the company must have available, in the workplace or in digital format, a number of documents, including:
+During the publication period, the company must have available a series of documents, including:

 - employment contracts